aaron-gad/DNA_Nanomotif_ML_MD/Networking_and_Rheology/README.md

 # Evaluation of networking behaviour and rheological properties of DNA nanomotif networks

 This folder contains scripts and notebooks for simulations of X-shaped nanomotifs that assemble into networks, which can be evaluated with graph-based rheology.
-Simulation files evaluated in the notebooks were uploaded to zenodo.
+Simulation files evaluated as well as copies of all relevant scripts were uploaded to zenodo (https://doi.org/10.5281/zenodo.18338016).
 The analysis is split into the following notebooks:

 NCG_thermodyn_x_motif.ipynb:
 Thermodynamic insights into X-shaped nanomotifs from oxDNA simulations.
 MD runs and umbrella sampling are evaluated.
+(Data in oxDNA_simulations.zip on zenodo)

 NCG_target_angles_x_motif.ipynb:
 Angles within and between arms of X-shaped nanomotifs are derived from oxDNA MD runs.
 These serve as optimisation targets for coarse-grained bead-spring models.
+(Data in oxDNA_simulations.zip on zenodo)

 NCG_BO_opt_validation.ipynb:
 To validate Bayesian parameter optimisation for the bead-spring model, targets from random bead-spring parameters are selected and used for iterative optimisation.
+(Data in ReaDDy_simulations_opt_eval.zip on zenodo)

 NCG_BO_opt_x_motif.ipynb:
 Bayesian optimisation of bead-spring parameters, given oxDNA target angle distributions.
+(Data in ReaDDy_simulations.zip on zenodo)

 NCG_BO_opt_x_motif_m2.ipynb
 Bayesian optimisation of bead-spring parameters, using combined optimisation of parameters.
+(Data in ReaDDy_simulations.zip on zenodo)

 NCG_network_properties.ipynb:
 Evaluation of network properties and of rheological behaviour of nanomotif networks assembled with bead-spring simulations.
+(Data in ReaDDy_simulations.zip on zenodo)

 NCG_ML_rheo_pred.ipynb:
 Using Gaussian processes and Bayesian optimisation, connectivity between nanomotifs is predicted given target rheological responses.
+(Data in ReaDDy_simulations.zip on zenodo)

 NCG_SE_seq_prediction.ipynb:
 NUPACK is used in combination with Bayesian optimisation to predict which sticky ends sequences can realise a target connectivity in nanomotif networks.
+(Data in ReaDDy_simulations.zip on zenodo)